gaearon/whatthefuck.is/posts/closure.md

 /* A snippet of code */
 ```

 In other words, **if we take some piece of code, “wrap” that code in a function, and then call that function exactly once, we haven’t changed what that code is doing**.
-There are some exceptions to this rule which we will ignore, but generally saying this should make sense.
+There are some exceptions to this rule which we will ignore, but generally speaking this should make sense.
 Sit on this idea until your brain feels comfortable with it.

 ### Step 3: Discovering Closures